 Discover it Cash Back 5% Bonus Categories: Q2 2021

-From April 1 through June 30, 2021, Discover it has three bonus cash-back categories:
+From April 1 through June 30, 2021 (the second quarter of 2021), Discover it has three bonus cash-back categories:

 - Gas stations